freevo/kaa-base/doc/notifier/mainloop.rst

     from twisted.internet import reactor

     # start thread based mainloop and add Twisted callback
-    import kaa.notifier
+    import kaa
-    kaa.notifier.init('thread', handler = reactor.callFromThread,
+    kaa.main.select_notifier('thread', handler = reactor.callFromThread,
                              shutdown = reactor.stop)

-    # add callbacks to Twisted or kaa.notifier
+    # add callbacks to Twisted or kaa
     # see test/kaa_in_twisted.py in the kaa.base package

     # run Twisted mainloop
     reactor.run()

-Note: the notifier step signal will only be called every step the kaa mainloop does and does not affect steps the real mainloop does.
-Future version of kaa.notifier may fix that problem.
+Note: the step signal will only be called every step the kaa mainloop does and does not affect steps the real mainloop does.
+Future version of kaa may fix that problem.

-If you create a wrapper to use kaa.notifier with a different notifier using this solution please send us an example so we can include support for that mainloop in the kaa distribution.
+If you create a wrapper to use kaa with a different notifier using this solution please send us an example so we can include support for that mainloop in the kaa distribution.